-From March 2007 onwards, and for 2006 as a reference year, Portuguese enterprises have started to transmit the set of annual compulsory data for fiscal and statistical purposes, for compliance with the settlement of accounts obligation, known as the IES (Cordeiro, 2007).
+From March 2007 onwards, and for 2006 as a reference year4, Portuguese enterprises have started to transmit the set of annual compulsory data for fiscal and statistical purposes, for compliance with the settlement of accounts obligation, known as the IES (Cordeiro, 2007).
 This information has been integrated into the SCIE.
-The countries much closer together (Eurostat/OECD, 2007).
-For EU Member States, recent regulations concerning Business Registers have brought countries even closer (Eurostat/OECD, 2007).
+The statistical system is now able to obtain all structural business statistical data from a single source.
+The IES has allowed the reorientation of the statistical activity towards further data consistency and simplification.